PPE, including gowns, should be changed between patients.

 Information on this chart is based on the CDC recommendations and Cal/OSHA requirements.
-The Cal/OSHA COVID-19 emergency temporary standard definition for face covering is “a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
-A face covering has no visible holes or openings and must cover the nose and mouth.
-A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric."
+The Cal/OSHA COVID-19 emergency temporary standard definition for face covering is “a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers that completely covers the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
+If gaiters are worn, they shall have two layers of fabric or be folded to make two layers.
+A face covering is a solid piece of material without slits, visible holes, or punctures, and must fit snugly over the nose, mouth, and chin with no large gaps on the outside of the face.
+A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.

 ** If consistent with office uniform policy, dental team members should change out of street clothes into clinical attire upon arrival to the office.
 Clinical attire is not considered PPE.
 PPE should be donned prior to seeing patients.
 Lab coats worn as the outermost garment that provide adequate protection for the employee may be considered PPE.
 A gown may be a more appropriate choice of protective attire for most dental procedures.

 ^ PPE in these scenarios should be changed between patients when visibly wet or soiled.